mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 +4 7 15 12 Cr3000 Vacc Suit 0
 ```

-Finally, it seemed Connte’s time had come as Chieftain Galx tasked him
+Finally, it seemed Connte's time had come as Chieftain Galx tasked him
-with retrieving the kidnapped clan members but this time Connte’s luck
+with retrieving the kidnapped clan members but this time Connte's luck
 and skill fell short.
 Sihaloho had placed a small radio beacon onto his
 armor and so Chieftain Drux and his warriors saw Connte and his band
 approach.
 Connte barely survived the ensuing ambush and Chieftain
 Galx refrained from further rescue attempts.
 Instead, she asked for help
 from the Floating Palace.
-The king’s help however, did not take the form
+The king's help however, did not take the form
 Galx had hoped for; the royal diplomat proposed a mere ceasefire and
 called for exiling a tenth of the warriors of each clan.